MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/tabs-sso-prompt.png" alt-text="Tab single sign-on dialog prompt":::

-After you receive access token in success callback, decode access token to view claims for that token.
-Optionally, manually copy and paste access token into a tool, such as jwt.ms.
+After you receive access token in success callback, web APIs on your server must decode access token to view claims for that token.
+Optionally, copy and paste access token manually into a tool, such as jwt.ms.
 If you aren't receiving the UPN in the returned access token, add it as an optional claim in Azure AD.

 ## Pass the access token to server-side code